smile0655/efficientnet_deepfool_featureSqueezing/README.md

-Adversarial attack and detection algorithm for medical images
+The adversarial attack and detection algorithm for medical images